By MSA Worldwide

 What is the Market Potential for Social Franchising?

 It is a hard reality that in 2022, childbirth and diseases long conquered or controlled in the developed world are still the number one causes of death for women and children globally.
 Franchising has been adapted successfully to hundreds of industries in the commercial sector, and its potential for solving societal problems in emerging markets is still in its infancy.

 The economy at the Base of the Pyramid represents $5 trillion in purchasing power worldwide, translating into an immense opportunity for local entrepreneurs and communities.
 In 2014 the World Bank anticipated that over the next five years, economic growth in emerging markets will more than double the growth in developed economies.
 For donor organizations, including government agencies, the ability to measure the performance of the enterprises they support at the consumer level, as done in commercial franchising, will extend the reach of their financial resources and allow for transformational change.
 The ability to adapt commercial franchising strategies to scale a variety of social enterprises in health, education, water, sanitation, agriculture, and clean energy will have a transformational impact on the health, well-being and economies in the impacted markets.

 What are the Challenges to Realizing the Potential of Social Franchising?

-Even though much has been written about Social Franchising, there are surprisingly few examples of Social Franchisors that have been able to demonstrate the desired results.
+Even though much has been written about social franchising, there are surprisingly few examples of social franchisors that have been able to demonstrate the desired results.
 The fault lies not with the franchise business model itself, but rather with the social sector’s limited experience with and understanding of the franchise business model and the development of effective, sustainable, and well-managed social franchise systems.
-The goal for MSA, in extending its practice into the social sector, is to bridge the gap of understanding about how commercial franchising techniques can be applied and, by doing so, facilitate the growth of quality Social Franchising enterprises.
+The goal for MSA Worldwide, in extending its practice into the social sector, is to bridge the gap of understanding about how commercial franchising techniques can be applied and, by doing so, facilitate the growth of quality social franchising enterprises.